Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 We also provide career services to help you find internships and jobs.

-We have intakes in September 2026 and February Intake (February 2027)*.
+We have intakes in September 2026 and February 2027.

+International students: since the September 2026 deadline has passed, please apply for the February 2027 intake.
 We recommend applying early to allow sufficient time for visa processing.

 Assessment methods vary by module but generally include a mix of assignments, projects, presentations, and examinations.
 Our goal is to assess not just your theoretical knowledge, but your ability to apply it in practical scenarios.
 You will receive detailed criteria for each assessment.